emmygithub/sorcerers-code/README.md

 # sorcerers-code
-I love the harry poter book so am writing a story about it.
+Sorceres-Code is an Harry Porter book I writing a scene on